jhnbyrn/951-KLR-PAGES/dme_map_info.md

 How do we know that?
 The way engine speed is measured in Motronic is by counting the number of speed sensor pulses within a fixed timer interval.
 That part can be ascertained by reading the code.
 But to know that 1 unit equals 40RPM, someone had to go an count the teeth on the flywheel!
 And someone always has to do something like that to answer such questions.

 A word about units and naming conventions.
-Everyone and I mean everyone uses the term "rpm" interchangeably with "engine speed" and I don't want to be that guy so I will just keep doing that to avoid confusion.
+Everyone and I mean everyone uses the term "rpm" interchangeably with "engine speed" and I don't want to be "that guy" so I will just keep doing that to avoid confusion.
 But the Motronic maps don't deal in rpm, strictly speaking they use units of rpm/40.

 ### Units: Battery voltage
 First let's address why this is necessary, and then how it's even possible.
 The DME needs to know the current battery voltage because many critial things in the engine perform differently depending on the voltage, for example fuel injectors, ignition coils etc. Pulse widths and dwell times need to be adjusted for the battery voltage.

 The DME measuring it's own supply voltage is possible because the ADC has a fixed 5v reference, and the supply voltage is divided by approximately 3.5 before being read into one of the ADC's channels.
-So it can measure voltages up to around 17.5v, and the measurement is not affected by the actual battery voltage as long as it's high enough to maintain the 5v supply for the ADC
+So it can measure voltages up to around 17.5v, and the measurement is not affected by the actual battery voltage as long as it's high enough to maintain the 5v supply for the ADC.

 My rough calculations give a conversion rate of 1 unit in the code equals 0.0686 volts.